jwilkins88/flem-tool/README.md

 The weather module is one of the more complex modules that I've built to date.
 It's mostly complicated because it relies on something other than easily obtained system data.
 I've set it up so that it can *theoretically* use most APIs that return the weather with a simple `get` request, but I recommend setting it up with `OpenWeatherMap`, since that's what I've done my testing with.
 If you'd like to use a different service, reach out, and I'll see what I can do to make it happen.

 In its most basic form, the weather module shows the current conditions (via an animated header) and the temperature (you choose between `imperial`, `standard`, or `metric`).
-It has an option to show the humidity as well as an option to show windspeed and direction.
+It has an option to show the humidity as well as an option to show wind speed and direction.

 This is a **BIG** module.
 Big as in, it'll take up a lot of the panel.
 I highly recommend swapping this one in via scenes or not enabling all the stats and just using the temperature if you're concerned about real estate.